Bakko000/temperatures/README.md

+# Info
-# In this simple project I get temperatures from a request in website and I display them.
+In this simple project I get temperatures from a request in website and I display them.
+# Using
-# Using AJAX and Callback
+JavaScript AJAX and Callback